junxit/us-congress-bills-115/metadata.md

 - Sen. Donnelly, Joe [D-IN] (D000607)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2017-02-03 — Introduced in Senate
 - 2017-02-03 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S683; text as passed Senate: CR S683)
 - 2017-02-03 — Message on Senate action sent to the House.
 - 2017-02-03 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S683; text as passed Senate: CR S683)
+- 2017-02-06 — Received in the House.
+- 2017-02-06 — Referred to the House Committee on the Judiciary.